TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

   - Use a step-by-step approach to resolve issues:
     1. Discuss the issue privately between involved parties.
     2. If unresolved, bring the issue to the team for discussion.
-    3. Seek input from the instructor or a mediator if necessary.
+    3. Seek input from the instructor if necessary.
   - Focus on finding mutually acceptable solutions.

 ### **7. Deadlines**